 In the absence of a university course, it would stand to reason that the existing magical training ministries or facilities might have some sort of additional responsibility to oversee any such independent study programs.
 If this is the case, then Snape would have had a built-in reason to have retained contact with Hogwarts after finishing his seventh year.
 At least during the 2–3 years that one might project for either an independent study “Masters” program or a formal Apprenticeship.

-What is far more likely, however, is that in addition to the DMLE or St Mungo’s there is a small number of commercial Potions breweries which hire prospective young workers on the basis of their NEWTs and give them any required advanced training on the job.
+What is far more likely, however, is that in addition to the DMLE or St Mungo’s there are a small number of commercial Potions breweries which hire prospective young workers on the basis of their NEWTs and give them any required advanced training on the job.

 We will probably never know from Rowling whether Snape’s “Potions master” position at Hogwarts is merely a fancy way of identifying him as a “schoolmaster,” or teacher, or whether it actually denotes his having earned the equivalent of a Master’s degree in the study of Potions.
 But the likelihood is that the former is the case.
 For all that Ms Rowling is regarded as being rather clever, the prevailing attitudes presented over the course of the series are firmly grounded in the most thoroughly anti-intellectual of camps.
 Snape’s status as Hogwarts’s Potions “master” almost certainly merely signifies that he is the Potions teacher.